-- (1) If, after a hearing, the Board is satisfied that the person in respect of whom an application for an order appointing an administrator or an order appointing a guardian is made- - (a) is a person with a disability; and - (b) is unable by reason of the disability to make reasonable judgements in respect of matters relating to all or any part of his or her estate; and - (c) is in need of an administrator of his or her estatethe Board may make an order appointing an administrator of that person's estate.
+- (1) If, after a hearing, the Tribunal is satisfied that the person in respect of whom an application for an order appointing an administrator or an order appointing a guardian is made- - (a) is a person with a disability; and - (b) is unable by reason of the disability to make reasonable judgements in respect of matters relating to all or any part of his or her estate; and - (c) is in need of an administrator of his or her estate-

+the Tribunal may make an order appointing an administrator of that person's estate.

-- (2) In determining whether or not a person is in need of an administrator of his or her estate, the Board must consider whether the needs of the proposed represented person could be met by other means less restrictive of the person's freedom of decision and action. - (3) The Board must not make an order under subsection (1) unless it is satisfied that the order would be in the best interests of the proposed represented person. - (4) Where the Board makes an order appointing an administrator of a person's estate, the order is to be that which is the least restrictive of that person's freedom of decision and action as is possible in the circumstances.
+- (2) In determining whether or not a person is in need of an administrator of his or her estate, the Tribunal must consider whether the needs of the proposed represented person could be met by other means less restrictive of the person's freedom of decision and action. - (3) The Tribunal must not make an order under subsection (1) unless it is satisfied that the order would be in the best interests of the proposed represented person.

-- (5) An order made under subsection (1) - (a) may be made subject to such conditions and restrictions as the Board thinks fit; and - (b) may be expressed to take effect when the represented person is aged 18 years. - (6) The Board may exercise its powers under this section on an application under Part 4 of the Powers of Attorney Act 2000.
+- Where the Tribunal makes an order appointing (4) an administrator of a person's estate, the order is to be that which is the least restrictive of that person's freedom of decision and action as is possible in the circumstances. - (5) An order made under subsection (1) - - may be made subject to such conditions (a) and restrictions as the Tribunal thinks fit; and - may be expressed to take effect when the (b) represented person is aged 18 years. - The Tribunal may exercise its powers under this (6) section on an application under Part 4 of the Powers of Attorney Act 2000.